koenrane/KR-new-site/content/welcome-to-the-pond.md

 </figure>

 Each post states when it was published and when it was last updated.
 The updated link points to the file on [my GitHub repo](https://github.com/alexander-turner/TurnTrout.com) where the edit history can be inspected.
-While not a perfect tamper-proof log of my edits[^hash], GitHub provides basic transparency and assurance.
+While the SHA-1 commit hashing algorithm is not secure GitHub provides basic transparency and assurance.

 ## Fatebook prediction tracking